creativenest-sa/showcase/IMPLEMENTATION-PLAN.md

 `ANSWER_MAP[questionId][optionId]` returns `{ energy, valence }` where each is `−1`, `0`, or `+1`.

-The Racing option in `pulse` scores as `{ energy: +1, valence: 0 }` — energy without committed tone.
-No conditional logic; surrounding answers tilt the result naturally.

 ### `data/mood-map.js`

 Exports `MOOD_MAP` — array of 17 mood objects.
 Shape: